MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/web-apps-apis/client-credential-flows.md

 ## Credentials

-MSAL.NET supports two types of client credentials, which must be registered in the Azure AD app registration portal
+MSAL.NET supports two types of client credentials, which must be registered in the Microsoft Entra app registration portal

 - Application secrets (not recommended for production scenarios)
 - Certificates